Buffavento Castle: History

 Buffavento stands between St. Hilarion Castle to the west and Kantara Castle to the east forming a protective axis in the Kyrenia mountain range of Northern Cyprus.
 Buffavento guarded the mountain passage from Kythrea to the north coast in particular.
 As both of the other castles are visible from Buffavento, it was used to pass signals between them.
 The castles were built in conjunction during the Byzantine period, however the exact date of their commission remains unknown.
-Noting the middle Byzantine (11th-12th century) architectural features present in the castle and the otherwise scarcity of archaeological evidence, D.M.
-Metcalf writes that "it is reasonable" to suggest that the castle was built with the St. Hilarion Castle as part of a major programme of works in the wake of the Seljuk advance in the late 11th century.
+Noting the middle Byzantine (11th-12th century) architectural features present in the castle and the otherwise scarcity of archaeological evidence, D. M. Metcalf writes that "it is reasonable" to suggest that the castle was built with the St. Hilarion Castle as part of a major programme of works in the wake of the Seljuk advance in the late 11th century.
 Among the other theories put forward to explain their origin the popular are: In 965 (after the expulsion of the Arabs from the island), in 1091 by the rebel Rapsomates, during the rule of Eumathios Philokales (1091–1094), at the beginning of the 12th century as a countermeasure for the spread of the Crusader states.
 A Lusignan period legend claims that the castle was built by a Cypriot noblewoman who was seeking shelter from the Knights Templar in 1191, as such the castle was known as Leonne (Lion's Castle) or Queen's Castle.
 The name Buffavento is of Italian origin and means “Defier of the Winds", the name may have been borrowed from a monastery in the Koutzoventi village.

 Serving mainly as a watchtower for pirate raids and a place of incarceration the castle saw next to no fighting.
 In 1191, it was taken by Richard the Lionheart during his campaign against the island's ruler Isaac Komnenos of Cyprus.
 Since the castle's defenses have been described as very strong it is believed that the defenders of Buffavento surrendered after Kantara and St. Hilarion fell into English hands.
 Richard subsequently sold the island to the Knights Templar whose rule abruptly ended after a major revolt in Nicosia.
-Cyprus was thus resold to the Guy of Lusignan of the House of Lusignan.
-A period of peace ended with the death of Hugh I of Cyprus in 1218.
-A struggle over who should act as the kingdom's regent ensued, pitting the House of Ibelin with the local supporters of Frederick II, Holy Roman Emperor.
+Cyprus was thus resold to Guy of Lusignan.
+A period of peace ended with the death of King Hugh I in 1218.
+A struggle over who should act as the kingdom's regent ensued, pitting the House of Ibelin with the local supporters of Emperor Frederick II.
 Frederick's arrival in Limassol in 1228 escalated the conflict into an open war.
 Between 1229 and 1233, it changed hands several times between the Ibelins and their rivals.
+Eschiva of Montbéliard defended it against the Imperialist faction in 1232.
 Afterwards, the Lusignans continued their reign interrupted only by occasional palace coups.
 The castle was used as a prison in this period.
 For instance, it was documented that in 1308, a knight named Anseau of Brie was imprisoned at the Buffavento Castle when he heard of the accusations levelled against the Knights Templar in their trial.